The Governors and What They Do

 Would you like to be a Governor ?

 How can you get involved?

-We are looking for parents to join our Governing Body…
+We are looking for another governor to join us…

 What’s actually involved?

 We have meetings six times a year which last a couple of hours but do require time to read documents in preparation.